 Parts don't always have to be changed in pairs

-Your car has many parts in pairs, for example, left and right struts or left and right shock absorbers or sway bar links.
-Often, when one such a part fails, a repair shop may recommend replacing both, left and right.
+Your car has many parts that are in pairs, for example, left and right struts or left and right shock absorbers or sway bar links.
+Often, when one part fails, a repair shop may recommend replacing both, left and right.

-For example, if one of your front struts is leaking, they might recommend replacing both front struts.
+For example, if one of your front struts is leaking, the shop may recommend replacing both front struts.
 Ideally it's not a bad idea, since a new strut will perform a little differently than the old one.
-It's nice to have the struts in the same condition on both sides.
-However, if you want to save some money, ask the mechanic if it's safe to replace only the part that is bad.
+It's nice to have struts that are in the same condition on both sides.
+However, if your budget is tight, ask the mechanic if it's safe to replace only one part that is bad.
 If it is safe to change only one strut and leave the other one for now, you may save around $200-$350.

 Look for speciality shops